akeneo/pim-docs/reference/import_export/product-import.rst

 Definition of the Job
 ---------------------

-Take a look to this configuration based on ConnectorBundle (``src/Pim/Bundle/ConnectorBundle/Resources/config/jobs.yml``).
+Take a look at this configuration based on ConnectorBundle (``src/Pim/Bundle/ConnectorBundle/Resources/config/jobs.yml``).

 .. code-block:: yaml